Skip to main content

 4. Who handles App Store submission?

 App Store submission is where non-technical builders tend to fail.
-The underrated question is not whether a tool can generate app screens; it is whether the tool handles signing, metadata, testing, and rejection fixes.
+Check whether a tool handles signing, metadata, testing, and rejection fixes.

 Manual submission usually means you handle the distribution stack yourself: